subhylahiri/numpy_linalg_extras/README.md

 All of these functions and objects will probably confuse your IDE's autocomplete, etc.

-Most of these routines have not been properly tested.
+Most of these routines have not been properly tested yet.

 ## GUfuncs